mrWheel/SPAmanager/README.md

   WiFi.begin(ssid.c_str(), password.c_str());

   // Show a message
-  display.setMessage("Connecting to WiFi...", 3000);
+  spamngr.setMessage("Connecting to WiFi...", 3000);
 }

-// Add a menu item that opens a popup for WiFi settings display.addMenuItemPopup("settings", "settingsMenu", "WiFi Settings", "wifiPopup", handleWifiSettings);
+// Add a menu item that opens a popup for WiFi settings spamngr.addMenuItemPopup("settings", "settingsMenu", "WiFi Settings", "wifiPopup", handleWifiSettings);

 // The popup HTML would be defined in your page with input fields
 // <div id="wifiPopup" class="popup">